Go4Less 2 Year Canada Work Visa Programme

 Yes, your child may come to Canada with you.
 However, each of your dependants (spouse/common-law partner/child/children) will have to obtain his/her own status.

-NOTE: If you are going to Canada under the IEC initiative, without the other parent, and your child is a minor, you must read carefully the information provided by the Visas and Immigration Service of the Embassy of Canada in the UK for you will also have to prove that you are authorized to travel alone with your child.
+NOTE: If you are going to Canada under the IEC initiative, without the other parent, and your child is a minor, you must read the information provided by the Visas and Immigration Service of the Embassy of Canada in the UK carefully, you will have to prove that you are authorized to travel alone with your child.

 Q. I would like to do an internship as a requirement for my studies in Ireland.
 Is this possible?